 - Matchy-Matchy sets.
 The little sets that come with shorts and a coordinating top or swim shirt with matching trunks, for the most part, I avoid.
 If I end up buying one I break it up and rarely dress Brody in both pieces at the same time.
 Too cookie-cutter for my taste.

 - Words and Characters.
-This is a tough category because occasionally there is something that has a cute word in the perfect font and I'm obsessed with it (like this baby one-piece), but the vast majority of times the little tee's that say "Mommy's Hunk" or things along those lines are not my style.
+This is a tough category because occasionally there is something that has a cute word in the perfect font and I'm obsessed with it, but the vast majority of times the little tee's that say "Mommy's Hunk" or things along those lines are not my style.
 The same goes for character tees, shirts, etc. We don't watch many movies or tv shows, so at this point we have been able to avoid the kitschy character stuff.
 I'm sure that will change as Brody grows and has influence on what he wears.

 How I Stay In Budget